testpress/sample-android-app/README.md

 }
 ```

-### Add testpress player dependency to app project `build.gradle`
+### Add player dependency to app project `build.gradle`

 ```
-// use the latest available version implementation 'com.testpress.player:player:1.0.13b'
+// use the latest available version (this sample app is integrated with Testpress)

+// For Testpress
+implementation 'com.testpress.player:player:1.0.13b'

+// For TpStreams
+implementation 'com.tpstreams.player:player:1.0.13b'
 ```

 ### Enable Java 8 support